addania/coding/src/pages/CSS.md

 margin: 10px 15px 20px 30px;
 ```

->Margin: If the top and bottom values for margin will equal each other, and the left and right values for padding will also equal each other, you can use the following shortcut.
+>Margin: If the top and bottom values for margin will equal each other, and the left and right values for margin will also equal each other, you can use the following shortcut.
 First value defines margin top and bottom to be 10px, margin left and right to be 15px.
 ```
 margin: 10px 15px;
 ```